The Dad You Thought You'd Be vs. The Dad You Actually Became

 1. Calm and Collected vs. Quietly Managing Chaos

-Instead, you became skilled at managing chaos—sometimes calmly, sometimes while internally screaming, but still showing up.
+Instead, you became skilled at managing chaos.

 2. Always Patient vs. Learning Patience in Real Time

 You imagined endless patience.
-Long explanations.
-Gentle reminders.

-What matters is that patience didn't disappear.
 It just stopped being automatic.

 3. Always Present vs. Intentionally Present

-You thought you'd always be available.
-Always ready.
-Always engaged.
+You thought you would always be available.

 4. The Fun Dad vs. The Reliable Dad